SandeepAswathnarayana/machine-learning-engineer-nd/docs/instructors.md

 2. Tenet 2: Create the shortest path to success
 Speeding up innovation with SageMaker.
 Customers: Lyft, T-Mobile, Vanguard, ifood, ADP, NFL (Health, Safety, Predict and Prevent Injury), Intuit (Tax Deduction, Fraud Detection, Customer Services, Personalization, Development of new features),
-Amazon SageMaker Data Wrangler: the fastest way to prepare data for ML; 300+ pre-configured data transformations (with no code required); see data spot inconsistencies, diagnose and fix; export data with a single click
+- Amazon SageMaker Data Wrangler: the fastest way to prepare data for ML; 300+ pre-configured data transformations (with no code required); see data spot inconsistencies, diagnose and fix; export data with a single click
-Amazon SageMaker Featre Store: securely store, discover and share features, so you don't need to recreate teh same features for different ML applications; single digit ms latency for inference; keep features consistent and in sync; search your features easily with visualizations.
+- Amazon SageMaker Featre Store: securely store, discover and share features, so you don't need to recreate teh same features for different ML applications; single digit ms latency for inference; keep features consistent and in sync; search your features easily with visualizations.
-Amazon SageMaker Clarify: detecting potential bias across ML workflows.
+- Amazon SageMaker Clarify: detecting potential bias across ML workflows.
 Dr. Nashlie Sephus (Applied Scientist).
 Bias may be due to inconsistent data, model drift (Ex: a substantial change in mortgage rates could cause a home loan model to become bias), Use dashboards and reports (Ex: BA wants to understand what is driving a demand forecast prediction),
-Deep Profiling for SageMaker Debugger: to help identify bottlenecks and maximize resource utilization (CPU, GPU, Network, I/O Memory) for training.
+- Deep Profiling for SageMaker Debugger: to help identify bottlenecks and maximize resource utilization (CPU, GPU, Network, I/O Memory) for training.
 Amazon SageMaker Pipelines: the first purpose built easy to use ML CI/CD service.
 Create an automated ML workflow with just a few clicks.
-Dr. Matt Wood ()
+Dr. Matt Wood
+- Amazon SageMaker Edge Manager: Deploying models at the Edge: Industrial robots, Autonomous vehicles, Automated checkouts require ML models that run on robots, smart cameras, equipment, etc. Challenges of ML at Edge: limited compute memory, connectivity, months of hand tuning each model to optimize, the need for multiple ML models to run ona  single device.
+Amazon SageMaker Neo did a decent job.
+As ML Edge adoption grew, SageMaker Edge Manager was created.
+It provides model management to edge devices so you can prepare, run, monitor, update ML models across fleets of edge devices.
+Easily integrate Edge Manager to your Edge Apps through APIs and common programming languages.
+Continuosly monitors each instance across your device fleet to detect when the model quality declines.
+All these encompasses the **SageMaker Studio** with End-to-End services for ML.

+3. Expand ML to more builders
+- SageMaker Autopilot: AutoML-created models (as opposed to Manually-built models) for beginners or non-ML practitioners.
+Raw data -> Automati model creation -> Model leaderboard -> Deploy and monitor the model.
+- Amazon Aurora ML: make it easier for customers to integrate ML into Aurora-powered apps, apply ML to apps right from the database just by using a SQL query.
+(Ex: Sentiment Analysis of customer product reviews to identify negative feedback).
+Run a SQL query to invoke the ML service -> Aurora passes relevant data to Amazon Comprehend -> Results returned to Aurora that are ready to use.
+Aurora ML makes it easy for Relational DB Developers to apply ML.
+- Amazon Athena ML: Customers can easily add ML-based predictions to their queries on S3.
+Run inferences to forecast sales, detect suspicious logins, sort users into customer cohorts by invoking pretrained ML models.
+- Amazon Redshift ML: use SQL to make ML predictions from your data warehouse.